jeremiedbb/performance-scikit-learn/README.md

-# performance-scikit-learn
+# Tutorial about performance considerations in scikit-learn
-Tutorial about performance considerations in scikit-learn (2019 scikit-learn consortium workshop)
+(2019 scikit-learn consortium workshop)

 requirements: